 We’re happy to make Nettle Leaf Tincture for you, and you can get yours here.

-But, we’re into self-sufficiency almost as much as herbalism, and we could be equally as excited knowing you are out there harvesting “weeds” to make your own medicine.
+We’re into self-sufficiency almost as much as herbalism, and that means we get equally excited knowing you are out there harvesting “weeds” to make your own medicine.
 So here’s a quick how-to on making your own Nettle Leaf Tincture.

 Make Your Own Nettle Tincture